Brooke Mickelson Biography

-Brooke has also been recognized as a soloist in several competitions.
-Lauded for “exceptional tone colors and range of intensity”, she won 2nd place in the 2018 Music Teachers National Association Idaho State Competition.
-She received Honorary Mentions in 2017 and 2019.
-Most impressively, she placed in the finals for the 2019 Boise State University Concerto-Aria competition, publicly performing the first movement of Hindemith’s “Der Schwanendreher” viola concerto from memory.
+Ms. Mickelson has been recognized in several solo competitions.
+Lauded for “exceptional tone colors and range of intensity”, she won 2nd place in the 2018 Music Teachers National Association Idaho State Competition and received honorable mentions in 2017 and 2019.
+Most impressively, she placed in the finals for the 2019 Boise State University Concerto-Aria Competition performing the first movement of Hindemith’s “Der Schwanendreher” viola concerto from memory.
 She has played in solo masterclasses for renowned viola soloists and pedagogues Jeffery Irvine, Mai Motobuchi, and Karen Dreyfus.

 An Idaho native, Brooke enjoys exploring the outdoors, cooking and baking, and watching critically-acclaimed shows and films.